Geriatric psychology: Geriatric psychology vs. geriatric psychiatry

 Geriatric psychiatry is a subspecialty of psychiatry dealing with the research, diagnosis and treatment of mental disorders in the later stages of life.
 The field composes of the diagnosis, treatment, and management of areas such as depression, dementia, and Alzheimer's disease.
 A geriatric psychiatrist is also a licensed doctor that can prescribe medications for elderly patients.
-Psychiatrists require education and degree from a medical school.
+Psychiatrists require extensive education and a degree from a medical school.

 Role of the geriatric psychologist

 A geriatric psychologist specializes in the treatment of the elderly.
 This treatment can include mental health problems or aid in understanding and coping with the aging process.
 In order to become a geriatric psychologist, one must obtain a doctoral degree in psychology and specialize in adult development and aging.
-Once the degree is obtained, geriatric psychologists will usually work in hospitals, mental health clinics, rehab centers, nursing homes, and research centers.
+Once the degree is obtained, geriatric psychologists will usually work in hospitals, mental health clinics, rehabilitation centers, nursing homes, and research centers.

 Geriatric psychologists spend most of their workday addressing mental health issues in older adults and counseling those that need it.
 They also aid in the diagnosis of age-related problems.
-In order to check for mental health issues, geriatric psychologists will conduct clinical interviews, neuropsychological tests and behavioral observations.
+In order to check for mental health issues, geriatric psychologists will conduct clinical interviews, neuropsychological tests, and behavioral observations.